Plan your visit to Chorley flower show 2019

 • An amateur marquee incorporating flower and pot plant classes and floral art

-• The chance to take a tour of the historic Astley Hall, which will be decked out with floral
+• The chance to take a tour of Astley Hall with amazing floral displays and a stunning exhibition by 20th century photographer Karl Blossfeldt

 • Family entertainment, including art and craft activities